 Couples counselling offers a safe space to explore financial worries without judgment.
 By addressing these underlying issues, couples can learn to communicate their fears and expect others’ perspectives, which is key to creating a financial plan that works for both.

-A couples therapist can help partners identify the root causes of financial stress.
+A couples counsellor can help partners identify the root causes of financial stress.
 This might include differing spending habits, debt, or income disparities.
 Couples can work toward a more secure financial future by addressing these underlying issues.

 It’s not uncommon for one or both partners to experience anxiety related to finances.
 Discussing these feelings with a professional can provide reassurance and clarity.
 Counselling equips couples with tools to manage financial stress collaboratively.